Dhanushree27/MechaCar_Statistical_Analysis/README.md

 - Identify vehicle(s) from manufacturer that meet the same requirement
 - Gather city fuel efficiency data for atleast 20 cars that have travelled 5000 to 5500 miles, per model

+The data can also be visualized using a boxplot comparing the data distribution for each model